sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 Header value: <your_app_token>
 ```

-Use your public token for every frontend related requests and your secret token only for requests from your backend.
+Use your public token for every frontend-related request and your secret token only for requests from your backend.

 ## User

 ::: tip
-The default app settings for user register are from another backend because sentc won't save other data then the keys and the username.
+The default app settings for user register are from another backend because sentc won't save other data than the keys and the username.
 :::

 There is no need for an auth header for registration and login.

 ### Register

-When creating an account, call the prepare function and send the input string to our api to the endpoint with a post request: `https://api.sentc.com/api/v1/register`
+When creating an account, call the prepare function and send the input string to our api to the endpoint with a post-request: `https://api.sentc.com/api/v1/register`

 :::: tabs#p